MatrixAI/Polykey-Docs/docs/getting-started/installing-polykey-cli.md

 ### Install using Node Package Manager

 The Polykey CLI is available as an [`npm` package](https://www.npmjs.com/package/polykey-cli).
-This method allows for easy installation across various operating systems using Node.js and npm.
+This method facilitates easy installation across different operating systems using Node.js and npm.

 :::info

 #### System Requirements

-Before installing, ensure your system meets the following requirements:
+Before installing, ensure your system meets the following criteria:

-- Node.js: Install the latest stable version of Node.js from nodejs.org
+- **Node.js**: Install the latest stable version from [nodejs.org](https://nodejs.org).
-- npm (Node Package Manager): Comes with Node.js, but verify it’s updated by running `npm install -g npm` in your terminal.
+- **npm (Node Package Manager)**: Ensure it is up to date by running `npm install -g npm` in your terminal.
-- Environment Variables: Add the `npm` binary path to your system’s `$PATH` to run Polykey CLI from any terminal window.
+- **Environment Variables**: Add the `npm` binary path to your system’s `$PATH` to execute Polykey CLI commands from any terminal window.

 :::

-#### Install the Polykey-CLI using this single command
+#### Install Command

-To install the Polykey CLI globally on your system, execute the following command:
+To install the Polykey CLI globally on your system, use the following command:

 ```sh
 npm install -g polykey-cli
 ```

-**This command installs Polykey CLI globally, allowing you to access it with `pk` or `polykey` from any directory in your command line.**
+**Note**: This installs the Polykey CLI globally, allowing you to use `pk` or `polykey` commands from any directory.

   </TabItem>